BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Longbeard** `ACTIVE`

-After the Priority roll has taken place, Balin may spend a Will point to enable his controlling player to re-roll their D6 in the Priority roll.
+During the Priority Phase, after the roll for Priority has taken place, Balin can spend a Will Point to allow his controlling player to re-roll their roll for Priority.

 </div>